ravisingh10/node-multithreading/README.md

 # node-multithreading
-This node library creates multi-threaded node js apps
+This node library creates multiple threads for jobs in node js